 in any court of competent jurisdiction.

 25A.
-Minister may publish notice relating to reduction in, or exemption from, levy
+Minister may establish criteria etc. for reduction in, or exemption from, levy

 (1) After consultation with the Board, the Minister may publish a notice in the Gazette providing that, if specified conditions and criteria relating to —